JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 <p><strong>[Your name]</strong></p>
 </div>

-Let's walk through each section of the salary increase letter so you're comfortable with each section.
-You may already have everything you need to send your letter and request your salary increase.
-Or you may need to do some light research to fill in the blanks.

 ## Request your salary increase *before* you send this letter!

 I recommend requesting your salary increase in person *before* you send this letter.
 Writing your salary increase letter ahead of time is the *perfect* way to prepare for that discussion so you're sure that your case is rock solid before you make your request.